 3. Sarah Raven

 Got all your flowers and looking for vegetable seeds?
-Here’s 20 more companies me and my readers recommend.
+Here are 35+ more companies my readers and I recommend.

 I’ve taken all the guesswork out of creating a cut flower garden with my e-book, Cut Flowers Made Simple.
 It’s the perfect way for beginner and intermediate gardeners to start their own cut flower garden with or without seed starting.